EduardHermann/Messenger/README.md

 ## What I have learned from this project

-- communication between a client and a server
+- SQL
-- servers in general
+- handling databases